 Step 2: You Gather All the Material that is required

-This includes magazines or brochures, Laser Printer, Iron for clothes, an Etching solution, Laminate Clad of Copper, Thinner, plastic wires, and scrubs used in the kitchen.
-You may also need a black marker, kitchen paper, old clothes, cutter, and sandpaper.
+This includes magazines or brochures, a Laser Printer, an Iron for clothes, an Etching solution, a Laminate Clad of Copper, Thinner, plastic wires, and scrubs used in the kitchen.
+You may also need a black marker, kitchen paper, old clothes, a cutter, and sandpaper.

 Step 3: A Physical Print Out Of The Layout Is Necessary

-You have to take a printout of the layout in appropriately sized paper.
+You have to take a printout of the layout inappropriately sized paper.
 This will help you streamline the process.
-Once you familiarize yourself with the layout you would be able to work more efficiently.
+Once you familiarize yourself with the layout you will be able to work more efficiently.

 Step 4: The Copper Plates Need To Be Cut

 Once you know the size of the layout.
 You can keep that size in mind and then cut the copper plates according to that size.